TheLoneRider.com Saturday May 27, 2023 EDT

 COHARA

 Very recently, I was invited by a client to attend the induction of new officers to CDO's hotel and restaurant organization, COHARA (Cagayan De Oro Hotel & Restaurant Association).
 Here's the background.
 As I travel the country, not connected to any powerful organization that can provide me an introduction to the establishment decision makers, I have no choice but to "pound the pavement" through email, phone calls and actual "knocking on doors".
 And as can be expected, since nothing distinguishes me from that of the common salesman, I get brushed-off like a common salesman - to which I am, a common salesman.
 I understand that part - business owners are inundated by everyone trying to sell them something.
 It's the job of the security guard, the receptionist and the secretaries to shield their bosses from folks like me.
 So back to the COHARA induction, I now find myself in a room full of people whose names I've seen a zillion times as I try to talk to their employees in arranging an appointment for me.
 And a zillion times, the doors slam shut in my face ("give us your number and we'll call you" - of course, the call never comes).
 Now, I see them all in one room, this time with faces to the names.
 I met with nearly all of them.
-I found them to be very natural within their elements, not unlike your next door neighbor.
+I found them to be very natural within their elements, not unlike your next-door neighbor.
 I was amused that I somehow found myself in their presence - in my parlance, being at ground zero where the apostles gather.
 The last thing I wanted to do was talk business.
 I was just glad to be there and appreciate the added dimension mantled onto their names.

 Region X Tourism Director

 The highlight for me in that event was meeting the Region X Tourism Director.
 He delivered a keynote speech about the challenges facing tourism that resonated with me.
 In fact, he echoed the very same theme I touched on when I delivered a talk to a graduating batch of tourism graduates at the Don Mariano Marcos State University in Ilocos Norte.
-Fortnately, I got an audience with him shortly after his talk.
+Fortunately, I got an audience with him shortly after his talk.
 I told him about my grand vision for the online travel directory I'm developing for CDO and the fact that it won't cost the city a centavo.
 He understood the parallelism we were both unto and scheduled a meeting shortly after the Holy Week together with other Department of Tourism stakeholders.
-I'm crossing my fingers that when I make my presentation, it will fall into open ears who can open doors for me to realize this ambitious project that's already underway.
+I'm crossing my fingers that when I make my presentation, it will fall into open ears which can open doors for me to realize this ambitious project that's already underway.

 Jilted by Davao